SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - did a first check and update some labels and help text of some parameters.
 Right now evreything should be added and should be correct!
 - wrote the help section with, i think, all infos you need
 - throw out [--qury_bgc] because it cause errors and throw out [--skip_ma] beacuse it galaxy never reuse the output in a run so this option does nothing!
+- Added the option for a log file and also add it as output if set
+- added the option to only let a mibig dataset to be run alone without input
+- added a html output and a tabular datacollection
+- added a new test which also pass the test.
+The first is only to test if the run finish, the secnc for testing all the outputs.
+- added the package since it is updated, it works since it didtn work local, stange but when it works it work.